Key takeaways

 Purchase Order Compliance and Risk Management in India

-Vendor Onboarding and Due Diligence: Implement robust vendor verification processes, including GSTIN and bank verification, then monitor ongoing compliance status.
+Vendor Onboarding and Due Diligence: Implement robust vendor verification processes, including GSTIN validation via API, PAN verification, and bank account confirmation through penny drop.
+Monitor ongoing compliance status monthly, flagging non-filers whose invoices could jeopardize your ITC.

 Contract Management: Link POs to contracts, enforce pricing and delivery terms, and set alerts for renewals to prevent lapses.